corbtastik/todos-gateway/README.md

 ## Todo(s) Gateway

 Howdy and welcome.
-This repository contains a Microservice Gateway implemented in Spring Boot and Spring Cloud.
-This Gateway uses Spring Cloud Zuul to handle routing to the correct Microservice.
+This repository contains a Microservice Gateway implemented in [Spring Boot](https://spring.io/projects/spring-boot) and [Spring Cloud](https://spring.io/projects/spring-cloud).
+This Gateway uses Spring Cloud Netflix Zuul to handle routing to the correct Microservice.

 For example ``/api`` is mapped to a backing API and ``/`` is mapped to a frontend UI.
 Zuul is a dynamic router and server-side load-balancer implemented by Netflix.
 Spring Cloud makes using Zuul a cinch which the Ghostbusters would surely appreciate.